vmware-archive/gcp-env-bootstrap/README.md

-[GCP Cloud Shell](https://cloud.google.com/shell/docs/quickstart) is a simple option but hosting a small dedicated Ubuntu VM on an existing GCP project with the [GCloud SDK](https://cloud.google.com/sdk/install) installed and authenticated would represent a more robust configuration.
+[GCP Cloud Shell](https://cloud.google.com/shell/docs/quickstart) is a simple option but hosting a small dedicated Ubuntu VM on an existing GCP project with the [GCloud SDK](https://cloud.google.com/sdk/install) installed and authenticated (as project owner) would represent a more robust configuration.

 There are two options available.